From September 2014, all schools are expected to publish information about their provision for special educational needs and disabilities (SEND).

 Q18: What can I do if I am not happy with the provision for my child?

-If you have an SEN concern please contact Mrs Girling - Acting Headteacher/SENCo and we will do everything we can to resolve any issues.
+If you have an SEN concern please contact Mrs Girling - Headteacher/SENCo and we will do everything we can to resolve any issues.
 Our school and governing body take concerns seriously and will act upon these on an individual basis.
 Where it is felt that concerns have not been resolves advice will be given regarding a complaints procedure following the Diocesan complaints policy.